pxpushers/SPL-20-Meta-Protocol/README.md

 # SPL-20 Meta-Protocol
 SPL-20 Standard for the Solscriptions Meta Protocol

 SPL-20 is a new open-source, fair launch fungible token standard made possible by LibrePlex Solscriptions.
 Anyone can deploy an SPL-20 token as long as they adhere to the protocol specifications below.
+These standards are in place so that the tokens are immediately tradable after mint on traditional Solana secondary marketplaces with our without inscription integration.
+Both https://tensor.trade and https://mallow.art have integreated inscription data into their platform.

 **TOKEN MINTERS** if you are looking to mint a newly launched SPL-20 token follow these instructions:
 - Ensure the coin isn't sold out, for help you can head to the Libreplex discord https://discord.gg/6tDfht4qdB